Hawking Radiation and Analogue Experiments: A Bayesian Analysis: Bayesian Analysis

-Let us now turn to the details of the Bayesian analysis.
-In order to make explicit calculation tractable we will subsume both the universality arguments and the common background assumptions within a single variable $X$.
-The binary value $X$ has the values: \begin{description} \item[$\t X$]: universality arguments in support of common background assumptions hold. \item[$\neg \t X$]: universality arguments in support of common background assumptions do not hold. \end{description} So $X$ expresses a rather general claim, which can plausibly be assumed to be uncertain.
-If we were certain about $X$, the inference from $\mathcal{A}$ to $\mathcal{M}$ would be blocked.
-We will say more about this later.
-We will also subsume the remaining background assumptions, that is those that are not addressed by $X$, under the nodes $M$ and $A$.
+With these considerations in mind, let us then introduce a new binary variable $X$ that has the values: \begin{description} \item[$\t X$:] Ultra high frequency physics does not significantly effect the Hawking spectrum. \item[$\neg \t X$:] Ultra high frequency physics does significantly effect the Hawking spectrum. \end{description} $X$ expresses a rather general claim, which can plausibly be assumed to have neither very high nor very low credence (if we were certain about $X$, the inference from $\mathcal{A}$ to $\mathcal{M}$ would be blocked.
+We will say more about this later).

+For the sake of simplicity, let us now subsume the background assumptions, that are not addressed by $X$ (or any other generic statement) under the relevant nodes.
+That is, we will subsume background assumptions exclusively concerning the target system $\mathcal{T}$ under $M$ and background assumptions exclusively concerning the source system $\mathcal{S}$ under $A$.

-Under the conditions of our assumptions, the simplified Bayesian network given in Figure \ref{fig3} will then adequately model the chain of inferences involved in analogue simulation supported by universality arguments.
-We would like to show that $E$ confirms $M$ within a Bayesian theory of confirmation.
-This requires that one proves that $P(\t M|\t E)>P(\t M)$.
-For this purpose we need to specify all prior probabilities of the `parent node' in the Bayesian network (i.e., $X$) and the conditional probabilities for the other `child nodes', given the values of their parents.
+Under the conditions of our assumptions, the simplified Bayesian network given in Figure~\ref{fig3} will then adequately model the chain of inferences involved in analogue simulation supported by universality arguments.
+We would like to show that $\t E$ confirms $\t M$ within a Bayesian theory of confirmation.
+This requires that one proves that $P(\t M|\t E) > P(\t M)$.
+For this purpose we need to specify the prior probability of the `parent node' in the Bayesian network, i.e.